Payments & refunds

 eConcordia will not accept cash for the payment of fees.
 Payments can be made using any of the following methods.

 Students who bank with the Bank of Montreal, TD Canada Trust, Scotiabank or the Royal Bank of Canada may take advantage of this online payment service.
 Students can also pay tuition fees online using Visa or MasterCard.
-Log in at www.econcordia.com and follow the payment procedure found on the Basket page for more information.
+Log in at www.econcordia.com and follow the payment procedure found on the Activate your course(s) section for more information.

 Please note: TD Canada Trust clients with an access card containing both the Interac and Visa logos are not set up to access the Interac Online Payment service.